‘Bold And The Beautiful’ Spoilers For Thursday: Eric Makes A Hard Decision

 Now that everything has come to the light, the patriarch has sided with Shauna.
 He believes that his spouse manipulated her best friend into sending the divorce papers to Carter Walton (Lawrence Saint-Victor).
 He thinks that Shauna is just another of his wife’s victims.

 Wyatt Spencer (Darin Brooks) has also asked him to reconsider his position.
 But Eric is still bitter about how Quinn has not changed her ways.
-However, Wyatt and Florence Fulton (Katrina Bowden) managed to convince Shauna to move out of the mansion, as seen below.
+However, Wyatt and Florence Fulton (Katrina Bowden) managed to convince Shauna to move out of the mansion.
 He still the power to decide whether he wants to forgive her or not.

 Today on #BoldandBeautiful, Wyatt and Flo lay down the law to Shauna about Eric, and Quinn. pic.twitter.com/rCqa6YwOJa